If you cared for an elderly parent, your parent may qualify as your dependent, resulting in additional tax benefits for you.

 Deducting medical expenses

 If you paid for your parent's medical care, you may be able to deduct the expenses.
 You can claim medical expenses as an itemized deduction on Schedule A. Itemized deductions are beneficial when they exceed the amount of the standard deduction you are allowed to claim.
-Total medical expenses, including the cost of prescription drugs, equipment, hospital care and doctor's visits, must exceed 10 percent of your adjusted gross income for you to claim these medical expenses.
+Total medical expenses, including the cost of prescription drugs, equipment, hospital care and doctor's visits, must exceed 7.5 percent of your adjusted gross income for you to claim these medical expenses for 2017 and 2018.
 The IRS understands the heavy burden that medical expenses sometimes create and has made an exception for this deduction.

 You can deduct your parent's medical expenses even if she does not meet the income requirement to be claimed as your dependent as long as you provide more that half of their support.